Desert Adventure Course (14-day)

 Click here for the Course Required Equipment List

-Recommended viewing: Survival HD with Kirsten Rechnitz
+Recommended viewing: Into the Desert with Kirsten Rechnitz

-The Desert Skills Course is NOT part of the GB2 Instructor Program as a required course.
+The Desert Adventure Course is NOT part of the GB2 Instructor Program as a required course.
 However, this is a highly recommended elective course for Instructor Candidates and Apprentices to increase your experience level and skillset in a challenging environment.

-This Desert Skills course is a “field course”.
+This Desert Adventure Course is a “field course”.
 Students should expect to be immersed in a desert setting for the duration of the course.
 Restrooms are primitive and on-site.
 There is no electricity or running water.
 Vehicles will be parked in a student parking lot and are not accessible while taking the course.
 Students will sleep in shelters that they themselves construct and cannot leave the premises to stay at a hotel, sleep in their vehicle, or go to town for food.

 For safety reasons, students must continue to train and apply themselves to remain in the course.
 If you do not quit on yourself, we will not quit on you.
 However, if a student chooses not to continue training, or doesn’t participate in any part of the training, the student will be escorted back to their vehicles immediately and must depart the training venue.
-There can be no refund or credit given to take the course at a later date.
+There will be no refund or credit given to take the course at a later date.
 Students may not depart the training area and return at a later time.

 Please see our course cancellation policy HERE